ksemelka/html5-best-practices/README.md

 ## Contribute! :dancers:

 Saw something missing?
 Are you a W3C trail-blazer?
 Loves to look at WHATWG Spec tips?
 Semantics addicted?
-Contribute with the project!
+[Contribute with the project](CONTRIBUTING.md)!

 If you can't contribute but has found this guide useful, consider :star2:_**ring**_ this repo and help it become popular.
 It's all Public Domain -- like Mozart's music. :notes:

-### Commit/PR guidelines :clap:

-Please make sure while you're making your PR that is code is:

-* Readable
-* Consistent
-* Predictable
-* Looks as if was written by the same person

 ## To-Do :sunglasses: